menggf/tsd/README.md

     LongAssembly is a computational tool to identify the complex genomic structure of targeted sequence using long reads, e.g. PacBio sequencing data.
-    It is especially designed for the sequences with complex genetic structure, e.g. the virus integrated sequences.
+    It is especially designed for the sequences with complex genomic structure, e.g. the virus integrated sequences.

 	Before usage, users need to install BWA and build the genome reference index.